moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 repeats until the feature flag is enabled for all customers, the feature is considered stable and the feature flag can be removed.

-While feature flags are useful for rapidly changing the behavior of the application, having too many different combinations of feature flags can cause interactions that produce unforeseen behavior.
+While feature flags are useful for rapidly changing behavior of the application, having too many different combinations of feature flags can cause interactions that produce unforeseen behavior.
 It can also make it difficult to predict how a new change will behave and can make